Smallmouth bass: Description

 Smallmouth have a slender but muscular fusiform body shape making them powerful swimmers.
-The coloration of the smallmouth bass' ctenoid scales range from golden-olive to dark brown dorsally which fades to a yellowish white ventrally with dark brown vertical bars or blotches along the body and dark brown horizontal bars on the head.
+The coloration of the smallmouth bass's ctenoid scales range from golden-olive to dark brown dorsally which fades to a yellowish white ventrally with dark brown vertical bars or blotches along the body and dark brown horizontal bars on the head.
 The combination of the muscular fusiform body shape and camouflage like coloring make these fish highly effective ambush predators.
 The coloration can vary greatly depending on the fishes age, habitat, water quality, diet, and the spawning cycle.

 Generally, the protruding jaw of the smallmouth does not extend back beyond the eyes which are red or brown.
 They have two dorsal fins which are separated by a shallow interdorsal notch.
 The front dorsal has 9–11 spiney rays and the back dorsal has 13–15 soft rays.

 Males are generally smaller than females.
 The males tend to range around two pounds, while females can range from three to six pounds.
 Their average sizes and coloration can differ, depending on if they are found in lacustrine or riverine habitats.
 Smallmouth found in riverine habitats are generally long and slender which allows greater agility in moving water, while those found in lacustrine habitats and shorter and deeper bodied.

 Riverine smallmouth that live in dark water tend to be rather torpedo-shaped and very dark brown to be more efficient for feeding.
 Lacustrine smallmouth bass, however, that live in sandy areas, tend to be a light yellow-brown and are more oval-shaped.

 There are two recognized subspecies, the Northern smallmouth bass (M. dolomieui dolomieui) and the Neosho smallmouth bass (M. dolomieui velox).
 The Northern smallmouth bass is much more widespread than the much smaller subgroup called the Neosho smallmouth bass.
 The Neosho are native to an ecologically isolated region of the lower Midwest known as the Central Interior Highlands, which weave through southwestern Missouri, northern Arkansas and northeastern Oklahoma.

 They eat tadpoles, fish, aquatic insects, and crayfish.

-The world record size is 5.41 kg caught in the Dale Hollow reservoir, on the Kentucky—Tennessee border.
+The world record size is 5.41 kg caught in the Dale Hollow reservoir, on the Kentucky–Tennessee border.

 Habitat

-Lighter colored variety holding on typical sandy bottom habitat.

 The smallmouth bass is found in clearer water than the largemouth, especially streams, rivers, and the rocky areas and stumps and also sandy bottoms of lakes and reservoirs.
 It can also survive in a stronger current than other black bass.
 The smallmouth prefers cooler water temperatures than its cousin the largemouth bass, and as a result will often seek out deeper, faster moving water during the hot summer months.
 Because it is intolerant of pollution, the smallmouth bass is a good natural indicator of a healthy environment, though they are still much more resilient than most trout species.
 Carnivorous, its diet comprises crayfish, amphibians, insects, and smaller fish, while the larvae feed on various zooplankton and insect larvae.
 Adults also cannibalize young of other parents.

 The female can lay up to 21,100 eggs, which are guarded by the male in his nest.